NCAR/lrose-docs/lrose-core/lrose-realtime.md

 ppm -c 5
 ```

-ppm will produce a listing like the following:
+ppm will produce a listing as follows (this is for the APAR simulator):

 ```
 % ppm